 BCOM is known for its naturopathic approach to osteopathy as well as the friendliness and approachability of its staff, and the high level of support provided to students.

-We offer both undergraduate and postgraduate osteopath courses for each stage of your specialist education.
+We offer both undergraduate and postgraduate osteopath courses for each stage of your specialist education at our first class college facilties in London.

-Masters in Osteopathy – A 4-year full time course, the Masters in Osteopathy qualification will be eligible to register with the General Osteopathic Council (GOsC).
+Master of Osteopathy – This is a four year full-time course and upon graduation you will be eligible to register with the General Osteopathic Council (GOsC).
 This course combines practical experience, and anatomical and theoretical knowledge with applied osteopathic skills to become competent osteopathic practitioners.
-Successful students graduate from BCOM with a validated integrated Masters degree from the University of Plymouth and Diploma in Naturopathy (ND) recognised by GOsC and the General Council and Register of Naturopaths.
+Successful students graduate from BCOM with a validated integrated Masters degree from the University of Plymouth recognised by GOsC.
 BCOM provides a staff to student ratio of 1:4 in clinic and 1:5 for practising students in practical classes.
 BCOM uses specialist lectures to teach or lead a number of the theoretical subjects such as psychology, research methods, anatomy, physiology, pharmacology and imaging.

 PgCert Osteopathic Sports Care – A year-long, part-time course, the Osteopathic Sports Care course has been created in associated with the Osteopathic Sports Care Association and provides a structured specialist pathway to build skills and experience in managing sports-related injuries.